dgarci23/risc-v-32/README.md

 The ALU has two inputs, the first one can be either the pc value, 0 or the register value, and the second input can be either the immediate value, 4, or the immediate.
 The ALU supports the following operations: ADD, SUB, AND, XOR, OR, SLL (Shift Left Logical), SRL (Shift Right Logical), SRA (Shift Right Arithmetic), SLA (Set Less Than) and SLTU (Set Less Than Unsigned).

 ### Immediate Generator
 The immediate value used in instructions depends on the instruction type.
 Since it is not always encoded the same way in the instruction, we need a module that transforms the instruction into a 32-bit immediate signal.
+To better understand how the instruction matches a determined immediate value, check the RISC-V documentation on immediate encoding.
+The verilog model for this processor uses the last seven bits of the instruction to determine the immediate value.

 ### Data Memory
 The data memory contains the memory accessible by the user (data).
 It is broken into four sections, to be able to implement load and store instructions for bytes (8 bits), half-words (16 bits) and words (32 bits).
 Each memory section contains 8-bit memory locations.
 For a particular address i, the first one contains the lower 8 bits of the corresponding word, the second one the next 8 and so on.
 The control signal MemLen determines in which way is the memory accessed, either in bytes, words or halfwords: